 Continue to 4 of 5 below.

 - Power cords you can no longer use.
-If you’re really not sure if you can throw it out, or, create a storage bin and label it "cords."
+If you’re really not sure if you can throw it out, create a storage bin and label it "cords."
 But in most cases, old power cords can't be used in newer devices.

 - Expired coupons.
 These are useless; simply recycle them.

 - Old cell phones.
 There’s no good reason to keep these, as they are likely outdated and just taking up space.
 Old cell phones can be donated to organizations like Cell Phones for Soldiers, which uses the proceeds from donated cell phones to send prepaid international calling cards to troops.

 - Last year's calendar.
-People hang onto these, in the hopes that they will transfer important dates from one year to the next.
+People hang onto these with the intention of transferring important dates from one year to the next.
 You have until January 31 of the new year to complete that task, but if you take longer than that, recycle it.

 - Old crafting supplies.
 Unless you're an avid crafter, you are likely the proud owner of a dried out bottle of glue, various spools of ribbon and other miscellaneous items that are now useless or unlikely to be used.
 Get rid of the things that no longer work as expected, and donate other items to an elementary school art teacher or local YMCA.

 04 of 05